 NWRC Research Areas: Aquaculture

-Much of the catfish served in the United States was probably grown in an aquaculture facility instead of being caught from rivers or lakes.
+Much of the catfish served in the United States was grown in an aquaculture facility instead of being caught from rivers or lakes.
 Aquaculture, the commercial production of fish and shellfish for food, is an increasingly important type of agriculture, especially in the southeastern United States.
 Unfortunately, fish-eating birds such as American white pelicans, double-crested cormorants, great blue herons, and great egrets are attracted to the pond-based and open-water facilities found in aquaculture areas.
 These birds feed upon fish, shellfish, shrimp, and crayfish produced in aquaculture facilities, often causing significant losses.
-In fact, cormorants eat more than $5 million worth of catfish each year in Mississippi alone.
+In fact, cormorant depredation on catfish caused industry-wide sales losses of $47.2 million.

 Project Goals and Objectives